 What to Do After a Car Accident

-Photograph Injuries and Document Your Course of Treatment
+Photograph Your Injuries and Document Your Treatment after the Car Accident

-DO NOT Talk to Investigators or Adjusters Representing the Interests of the Other Driver
+DO NOT Talk to Investigators or Adjusters Representing the Other Driver Involved in the Car Accident

-As previously indicated, the insurance company for the driver at fault will be conducting an investigation soon after the accident.
-One of the first things that insurance investigators typically do in connection with such an investigation is contact the victim and request that the victim give a written or recorded statement regarding the accident.
-Do not give any such statements to representatives of the other driver’s insurance company without first consulting an attorney specializing in car accidents and personal injury litigation.
-Recall the warnings given by police to suspects during criminal investigations: “Anything you say can and will be used against you!”
+The insurance company for the at-fault driver will be conducting an investigation soon after the accident.
+One of the first things that insurance investigators typically do in connection with an investigation is contact the victim and request that the victim give a written or recorded statement about the collision.
+DO NOT give any such statements to representatives of the other driver’s auto insurance company without first consulting an attorney specializing in Michigan car accidents and personal injury litigation.
+Just like the warning given by police to criminal suspects: “Anything you say can — and will — be used against you.”

-Oftentimes, an insurance adjuster for the party at fault in a car accident while ask a victim to sign a medical authorization release form that permits the adjuster to obtain all of the victim’s medical records and speak with the victim’s physicians.
-Never sign such an authorization without first consulting an attorney specializing in personal-injury law to discuss the situation.
+Oftentimes, an insurance adjuster for the at-fault driver in a car accident will ask a victim to sign a medical authorization release form.
+This form permits the insurance adjuster to obtain all the victim’s medical records and speak with the victim’s physicians.
+NEVER sign a medical authorization release form without first consulting an attorney who specializes in auto accidents or personal injury law.

 DO NOT Engage in Settlement Negotiations Without Obtaining Advice from an Experienced Attorney

-Many times the insurance company representing the driver at fault will approach a seriously injured victim and attempt to settle a potential lawsuit in exchange for a release of liability.
-If you are injured in a car accident, do not consider entering into such settlement negotiations without first contacting an attorney who is competent and experienced in handling car accident lawsuits.
+Many times the insurance company representing the driver who’s at fault will approach an auto accident victim and attempt to settle a potential lawsuit against the negligent driver, in exchange for a release of liability.
+If you are injured in a car accident, DO NOT enter into any settlement negotiations without first talking to an Michigan car accident attorney who is experienced in handling auto negligence claims.